 To harvest, cut entire branches from the plant, and dry indoors, hanging upside down in some airy place free from direct sunlight.
 Once dry, the leaves can be pulled off and stored in sealed containers.
 They remain aromatic for many months.

 Rosemary is not quite as simple from seed as many other herbs, but it can be achieved by novice gardeners if they take certain precautions.
 It is a woody perennial that grows slowly, and won’t be ready for harvesting during the first year of growth.
 If growing rosemary in containers, provide monthly feedings of liquid fertilizer.
 Keep watered in hot weather.
-Follow along with this handy How to Grow Rosemary from seeds Guide.
+Continue reading below for some great tips on how to grow rosemary from seed.

 Salvia rosmarinus (previously Rosmarinus officinalis)